andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 *    1MHz is ~1,000,000 cycles per second
 *    1GHz is ~1,000,000,000 cycles per second

 @### Higher-order component ###@
 *   Function that takes a component and returns a component
     *   Can take arguments as well
 *   How they work: "secretly" wrapping the input component inside a container component

+@### HTTP Live Streaming (HLS) ###@
+*   emerging standard in adaptive bitrate video
+*   Adaptive bitrate video delivery is a combination of server and client software that detects a client's bandwidth capacity and adjusts the quality of the video stream between multiple bitrates and/or resolutions

+@### HTTP Strict Transport Security (HSTS) ###@
+Web security policy mechanism to help protect sites against protocol downgrade attacks & cookie hijacking
+*   protocol downgrade attack:
+    *   transparently converts a secure HTTPS connection into a plain HTTP connection
+    *   user can see that it's HTTP, but has no way of knowing that it should be HTTPS
+        *   many sites don't use HTTPS, so it's reasonable to think nothing is wrong despite seeing HTTP rather than https
+    *   sslstrip tool automates the attack

+HSTS Policy
+    *   communicated by server to user agent via HTTP response header field "Strict-Transport-Security"
+    *   specifies a period of time during which the user agent should only access the server in a secure fashion

 # I ###################################################################################
 @### Idempotence ###@